 Counseling and guidance services play a crucial role in supporting autistic students.
 These services often involve individual counseling, group therapy sessions, and other therapeutic interventions Autism Speaks.
 Counselors and therapists work with students to help them improve their social skills, manage stress, and address any emotional or behavioral challenges they may be facing.

 Guidance counselors also assist with academic planning and career exploration, helping students to identify their strengths, interests, and potential career paths.
 They can provide invaluable advice on degrees best for autistic students, and assist in setting realistic and achievable goals National Autistic Society.
-For more on setting goals for autistic students, refer to our article on examples of smart goals students autism.
+For more on setting goals for autistic students, refer to our article on examples of smart goals for students with autism.

 Accessibility resources are another critical aspect of support services for autistic students.
 These resources encompass a wide range of accommodations designed to make learning more accessible and effective American Psychological Association.